 Before signing a contract, you should also sit down with the general contractor or project manager from the company you want to hire.
 During this preliminary consultation, here are some of the questions to ask the contractor for your upcoming remodel in Gainesville:

 1. How long have you been in this business?

 One of the first questions to ask a builder before hiring them to remodel your Gainesville home is how long they’ve been in business.
 While you shouldn’t necessarily avoid working with a new company, there’s something to be said for experience and a strong professional reputation.
 If you are considering a relatively young remodeling firm, find out what experience the team members themselves bring to the table.
 You also should ask whether the company has operated under a different name, and if so, why the name was changed.

 At a minimum, the company you hire for your project should be licensed and insured in the state of Florida.
 This ensures they are a legitimate remodeling company and provides you with protection if something goes wrong on the job site—i.e. your home.
 A trustworthy and reputable remodeler will have no issue providing you with proof of insurance and answering any follow-up questions about their coverage.

 3. What is your design and construction process?

 Each remodeling company takes a different approach to home improvement projects.
 Ask a contractor you’re considering what their unique process is.
 Do they oversee both design and construction for custom home remodels (this is called Design-Build)?
 What does that look like, from start to finish?
+Can you stay at home during the remodel?
 At what point in the process will you have a more concrete construction schedule and budget?
 An established company in Gainesville should have a fine-tuned process for executing custom remodeling projects that leads to measurable success.